What Is Cocaine?

 - Suicidal thoughts

 Antidepressants are also used in many cases of cocaine addiction treatment.
-This is because these medications can treat lingering symptoms of depression, which often continue weeks and sometimes even months after withdrawal has ended.
+This is because these medications can treat lingering symptoms of depression, which often continue for weeks and sometimes even months after withdrawal has ended.

-Not every patient will need all of these medications, but they can be extremely helpful for certain individuals in recovery from cocaine.
+Not every individual will need all of these medications, but they can be extremely helpful for certain individuals in recovery from cocaine.
 Still, it is important to remember that none of these drugs actually treat cocaine addiction but rather the symptoms associated with this syndrome.

-All cocaine addicted individuals need to receive help putting an end to their substance abuse and learning to live a safer, sober life.
+All cocaine-addicted individuals need to receive help putting an end to their substance abuse and learning to live a safer, sober life.
 Though medications are an important aspect of the programs that provide recovery from cocaine abuse and addiction, they cannot treat the disorder itself.

 In most cases, therapy is the main option for cocaine addiction treatment, and most rehab centers utilize a combination of these therapies and medications to treat withdrawal.